 October: The Virginia Tech Regional Mathematics Contest.
 It is shorter, and a bit easier than the Putnam exam.
 In 2006, Keith Campbell tied for 11th place.
 In 2009, Mitch Isoda (fourth-year AMAT) made the list of leading scorers.

 December: The Putnam is the most famous national math competition for undergraduates, and it takes place the first Saturday in December every year.
-In 2006, Keith Campbell made the list of Top Participants, and in 2007 Kevin Ventullo and Keith Campbell both made the list.
+In 2006, Keith Campbell made the list of Top Participants, in 2007 Kevin Ventullo and Keith Campbell both made the list, and in 2013 Todor Markov made the list.

 Early April: As part of the Illinois Section of the MAA meeting, there is a student competition, usually held in the late afternoon on a Friday.
 At the 2007 ISMAA contest, we had teams that placed 2nd (Chris Mitillos, Laura Rodriguez-Mosquera, and Jeffrey Stanford), 3rd (Jongmin Lim, Young Cho, Jong-Yon Kim), sixth (Sangwook Lee, Mitch Isoda, Ricky Leavell), and eighth (Jon Beagley, Keith Campbell, Tony Parrillo).
 At the 2006 Illinois MAA Meeting, IIT teams took 1st place (Jonathan Beagley, Keith Campbell, Anthony Parillo), tied for 2nd place (Laura Rodriguez Masquera, Jeffrey Stanford, Christos Mitillos) with another team, and took 4th place (Elliot Barlow, Xuan Kang).
 15 students in total attended that meeting.
 At the 2005 ISMAA meeting we participated in this competition and one of our teams took fourth place.